noxonsu/LotteryFactory/README.md

 # LotteryFactory

-Start your own lottery on blockchain and earn 0-30% comission from selling tickets.
+Start your own lottery on blockchain and earn 0-30% comission from selling tickets. (how to https://onout.org/LotterySource/ )

 User can buy tikect and earn x1-x100 from his bet.